MQ-Modernization-demo/mq01-src/README.md

 git push origin --tags
 ```

-which will clone the repository to your local machine.
+which will clone the repository to your local machine and add a tag to this repo.

 ```bash
 Cloning into 'mq01-src'...